 The Spa provides an ultra-modern, holistic escape

 The Spa is tucked away in a quiet wing on the fourth floor of the hotel and is designed by Boston-born interior designer Frank Nicholson, whose aim it was to bring natural textures indoors.
 Bamboo and slate flooring reflect The Spa’s eco-friendly aesthetic, while African Anegre hardwood and exotic varieties of stone weave in reminders of the extraordinary and create a sense of the luxurious.
 Nine treatment areas, some with private showers, each offer natural light but, blissfully, not natural sound; all traces of the beeps and blares of traffic vanish once the elevator doors shut.
-A serene hydrotherapy room houses a colour-therapy tub, a body-scrub table, and a Vichy shower; two specialty areas include the extraordinary Mandarin Suite, a 65sqm space equipped with a private vitality tub, stone sauna, two treatment tables, and a day-bed for lounging.
-And, lest something be forgotten, The Spa also has a fitness centre with state-of-the-art equipment and a personal Kinesis Wall.
+The magnificent Mandarin Suite provides unparalleled comfort and luxury and includes a private vitality tub, stone sauna, two treatment tables, and a day-bed for lounging.
+The Spa also has a fitness centre with state-of-the-art equipment and a personal Kinesis Wall.
 It is nothing short of an oasis.

 The Crystal Steam Room incorporates sound and light therapy